spencer-karofsky/transformer_english_to_spanish/README.md

 I plan to use PyTorch’s built-in Transformer implementation to train a larger and more sophisticated model, targeting a well-defined, real-world application.

-I hope to train future models using a cloud service such as AWS of GCP.
+I hope to train future models using a cloud service such as AWS or GCP.